Cosmic structure formation in massive conformal gravity

-By deriving the relativistic continuity and Euler equations for a conformal fluid and combining them with the perturbed MCG cosmological equations, we obtained the equation governing the growth of cosmic structures in this theory.
+Starting from the conservation of the energy-momentum tensor, we derived the relativistic continuity and Euler equations for a conformal fermionic fluid and obtained the corresponding linear perturbation equation.

-Our analysis shows that MCG predicts a significantly faster growth of matter fluctuations at early times compared to the standard $\Lambda$CDM model, followed by a slower evolution at late times.
-This distinct behavior may provide an alternative explanation for the observed timing and amplitude of structure formation in the universe, particularly in scenarios where the standard model faces challenges.
+We showed that, if the matter content of the universe is described solely by a conformal fermionic fluid, density perturbations exhibit oscillatory behavior in the subhorizon regime, preventing the formation of cosmic structures.
+This result is a direct consequence of the dominance of the relativistic pressure term proportional to $k^2/3a^2$.
+To overcome this limitation, we introduced an extra conformally invariant scalar field $\phi$.
+After spontaneous symmetry breaking, the scalar field acquires an effective mass and enters a rapidly oscillating regime.
+Using a covariant WKB treatment, we demonstrated that its averaged energy-momentum tensor behaves as a pressureless fluid with energy density $\rho_\phi \propto a^{-3}$, thus providing an effective CDM component.
+Although the fundamental theory remains conformally invariant, the effective energy-momentum tensor acquires a non-vanishing trace, dynamically shifting the spacetime from the fundamental $R=0$ sector to an effective $R \neq 0$ regime.
+This modification changes both the background cosmological equations and the perturbation dynamics.

-The results suggest that MCG offers a viable and predictive framework for cosmology, capable of addressing open questions related to gravitational dynamics and structure formation without invoking a cosmological constant.
-Future works could extend this analysis to include non-linear effects, vector and tensor perturbations, and confrontation with more precise observational data from upcoming surveys.
+The resulting coupled perturbation equations admit asymptotic analytical solutions in the three different eras of the MCG universe.
+During the radiation era, the effective CDM perturbations grow only logarithmically, reproducing a behavior analogous to the M\'esz\'aros effect.
+During the effective CDM era, however, the effective CDM perturbations develop a rapidly growing mode $\delta_\phi \propto (1+z)^{-1.886}$, while the conformal fermionic perturbations acquire a growing particular solution $\delta \propto (1+z)^{-0.886}$, in addition to an oscillatory homogeneous component.
+These results indicate that the scalar CDM field forms gravitational potential wells which subsequently attract conformal fermions, thereby providing a viable mechanism for the formation of galaxies and large-scale structures in MCG.
+At late times, when the curvature term dominates the cosmic expansion, the growth of perturbations effectively freezes.
+The effective CDM fluctuations approach a constant value and the conformal fermionic perturbations remain oscillatory.
+Therefore, the structures generated during the effective CDM era survive into the late universe.